pavi-ninjaac/Specrom_Analysis/review.md

 # Conclusion and About Author:
  Finally amoung all the model I have tried , The <b> Logistic Regression</b> gives me the high performance.

- - You can also view the code here--------------------------------> [Reference Code]()
+ - You can also view the code here--------------------------------> [Kaggle Notebokk](https://www.kaggle.com/ninjaac/text-classification-newss), [GitHub Code]()
  - You can collect all the images used in this article here---------> [Image Folder](https://github.com/pavi-ninjaac/Specrom_Analysis/tree/main/Internship_works/week2/article_images)

 ### About the Author:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b><i>Pavithra Devi M</i></b>, I am a Computer Science Engineering student having interest in learn new techniques every day.
-Intern at Specrom Analytics, as a Data Science intern here I am learning lot of NLP stuffs.
-Pursuing B.E.
-Computer Science and Engineering in University College of Engineering BIT Campus, Anna University.
-Being a CS Student I have some experience and understanding in Python and Machine Learning
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  I am <b><i>Pavithra Devi M</i></b>,, a Computer Science Engineering student.
+Being a Computer Science student, I always love to learn new techniques every day.
+Put my dreams and aims apart,” I always want to be the best person where I am in”.
+One day I stumbled upon one application that can say your health condition with your DNA Sequences.
+Without knowing anything about ML & DL stuffs that day, I really wondered and got interest in Machine Learning and AI.
+I have Started understanding Maths and Machine Learning Algorithms.
+Got some experience through different internship and live projects in this field.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Currently pursuing mine under graduation from University College of Engineering BIT Campus, Anna University at Tamil Nadu, India.
+And as a Data Science Intern at Specrom Analytics learning lots of NLP stuffs through different projects and data.
+Now I am participating in lots of Competitions, the open-source community works to enhance my skills and to get more knowledge that can not be learned through books and projects.
+That makes me more confident and clear.
+My current ambition is to be a part of a world-level project which will change this whole world.<br>
+- Gmail : pavipd495@gmail.com
+- GitHub : @pavi-ninjaac
+- Contact number : 7904014309
+- LinkedIn : @Pavithra Devi M